Gazorby/gino-enum-tables/README.rst

         WORLD = "WORLD"

     # Create the enumeration table
-    # Pass your enum class and the SQLAlchemy declarative base to enumtables.EnumTable
+    # Pass your enum class and the GINO base model to enumtables.EnumTable
-    MyEnumTable = et.EnumTable(MyEnum)
+    MyEnumTable = et.EnumTable(MyEnum, db.Model)

     # Create a model class that uses the enum
     class MyModel(Base):
         __tablename__ = "my_model"
         # Pass the enum table (not the enum class) to enumtables.EnumType
-        # It replaces sqlalchemy.Column, but aside from the enum table,
-        # it can take the same parameters.
-        # It will automatically create a ForeignKeyConstraint referencing the enum table.
+        # Add the foreign key to the enum table
-        enum_value = sa.Column(EnumType(MyEnumTable), sa.ForeignKey('my_enum_table.item_id') primary_key = True)
+        enum_value = db.Column(et.EnumType(MyEnumTable), db.ForeignKey('my_enum_table.item_id') primary_key = True)

         # When valued (on an instance of MyModel), enum_value will be an instance of MyEnum.

-First, the ``EnumTable`` factory takes the enum class and the declarative base class to create the actual ORM class.
-Then this ORM class is passed to the ``EnumType`` custom type class to create the SQLAlchemy column linked to the enum table.
+First, the ``EnumTable`` factory takes the enum class and the base GINO model class to create the actual ORM class.
+Then this ORM class is passed to the ``EnumType`` custom type class, along with a ForeignKey to the enum table, to create the SQLAlchemy column linked to the enum table.
 The column behaves just as if it had SqlAlchemy's own ``Enum`` type.

+Note that the ForeignKey points to 'my_enum_table.item_id'.
+If the tablename argument isn't passed to EnumTable, the table name is created from the Enum name by doing a camelCase to snake_case conversion. 'item_id' is the primary key of the enum table (my_enum_table) holding enum values.

 On the implementation side, ``EnumTable`` is not a class, it's a factory function that performs Python black magic